Venafi/openstack-heat-plugin-venafi/README.md

-Venafi HEAT Plugin for OpenStack
+Venafi Heat Plugin for OpenStack
 ================================

 <img src="https://www.venafi.com/sites/default/files/content/body/Light_background_logo.png" width="330px" height="69px"/>

-This UNDER DEVELOPMENT solution implements an OpenStack [HEAT plugin](https://wiki.openstack.org/wiki/Heat/Plugins) that uses the [VCert-Python](https://github.com/Venafi/vcert-python) library to simplify certificate enrollment and ensure compliance with enterprise security policy.
-The plugin is designed to be a used in a HEAT template to request a certificate from [Venafi Platform](https://www.venafi.com/platform/trust-protection-platform) or [Venafi Cloud](https://pki.venafi.com/venafi-cloud/) for a HEAT resource.
+This UNDER DEVELOPMENT solution implements an OpenStack [Heat plugin](https://wiki.openstack.org/wiki/Heat/Plugins) that uses the [VCert-Python](https://github.com/Venafi/vcert-python) library to simplify certificate enrollment and ensure compliance with enterprise security policy.
+The plugin is designed to be a used in a Heat template to request a certificate from [Venafi Platform](https://www.venafi.com/platform/trust-protection-platform) or [Venafi Cloud](https://pki.venafi.com/venafi-cloud/) for a Heat resource.

 ### Installation
 1. Add the `vcert` and `openstack-heat-plugin-venafi` pip packages to the OpenStack instance: